JSON-RPC Endpoints

 sbch_getTransactionReceipt

-Enhanced version of eth_getTransactionReceipt, the returned array of objects contain additional information about internal transactions.
+Enhanced version of eth_getTransactionReceiptarrow-up-right, the returned array of objects contain additional information about internal transactions.

-Returns: array of objects sepcified by eth_getTransactionReceipt plus one more field of type Array: internalTransactions.
+Returns: array of objects sepcified by eth_getTransactionReceiptarrow-up-right plus one more field of type Array: internalTransactions.

 Each object in internalTransactions array contains the following fields: